 For anyone considering filing a personal injury lawsuit, it’s good to know that a personal injury lawyer can have a really huge difference in the outcome of the case.
 Statistically speaking, victims who hire an Anaheim personal injury lawyer typically get a higher settlement amount compared to those who choose to represent themselves.
 Our team of attorneys has the experience and knowledge to handle negotiations with the insurance companies, and even take your case to trial where necessary.
-Our firm is renowned for its success rate, its experience in Anaheim, California, courtrooms, and high verdicts.

 How is Personal Injury Defined?

 Personal injury cases are based on personal injury law, which is a legal framework that outlines the means for injury victims to seek justice and recover compensation for their injuries.
 Personal injury law is also referred to as Tort’ law and covers everything involving accidents, as well as intentional acts like defective products, negligence, defamation, and sexual assault.
 Every personal injury claim in Anaheim, CA, features two core issues – damages and liability.
 Who was at fault for the injuries and damages caused?
 What were the nature of damages incurred in the accident?

 Accident cases typically involve the notion of negligence.
 Negligence refers to the failure to exercise the level of care that a reasonable person would in the circumstances leading to the accident.
 To establish negligence, the following four elements must be demonstrated: